jad-tab/jad-tab.github.io/_posts/2021-01-10-Pneumonia.md

 ![alt]({{ site.url }}{{ site.baseurl }}/figures2/pneumvshealth.png)

-Identifying which chest x-ray reveals pneumonia in the patient may prove difficult for the untrained eye (like mine!).
+Can you guess which patient has pneumonia ?
+I could not... but maybe my computer can be trained to become a part time radiologist ?

 In 2017-2018, there was a 30% increase in job openings for radiologists - according to the Association of American Medical Colleges (AAMC).
 And now with the coronavirus, it might have become even more.

 In this article, I build a convolutional neural network that classifies such x-rays into either 'pneumonia' or 'healthy' on Keras.
 I have used data from a [Kaggle Chest x-ray dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) to train the model.
 I'd also like to explicitly refer to an amazing book that has taught me everything on Deep Learning (Deep Learning on Python by François Chollet).